Crown Prince Receives Saudi Shura Council Speaker

-Amman, Sep.10 (Petra) -His Royal Highness Crown Prince Al Hussein bin Abdullah II on Sunday received Saudi Shura Council Speaker Abdullah Al Sheikh.
+(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Sunday received Saudi Shura Council Speaker Abdullah Al Sheikh.

-The meeting, held at Al Husseiniya Palace, tackled the deep-rooted ties between the two countries and peoples, as well as means to expand cooperation across all sectors.
+The meeting, held at Al Husseiniya Palace, tackled the deep-rooted ties between the two countries and peoples, as well as means to expand cooperation across all sectors, according to a Royal Court statement.

 Discussions also addressed the importance of maintaining consultation and coordination between the two countries on issues of mutual concern, in service of mutual interests, as well as Arab and Islamic causes.